 Health & Wellness

 No matter how much you monitor your pup, sometimes they still have the ability to sniff out even the smallest bits of food.
 Whether they gobble down something off of the street or grab a snack off of the counter, we can’t always intervene when our dogs eat things that can cause diarrhea or upset stomachs.
 Pepto-Bismol may help ease your uneasy stomach, but you shouldn’t give it to your pup — especially without talking to your vet.
-Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, shares why.
+Dr. Aliya McCullough, Fetch’s on-staff veterinarian, shares why.